- – How much does a DBS disclosure cost?

 This depends upon your employer and in some cases the law.

-For those who have applied for a role in the care sector, the Department of Health (DH) allows applicants who have applied for a DBS disclosure to start working as a care worker under supervision.
-This is dependent upon the person not appearing on the ISA adult’s barred list – a list of people barred from working with vulnerable adults.
-It is able to check this via an ISA Adult First check, available through TotalCRB Disclosure & Barring Service to care homes, domiciliary care agencies and adult placement schemes.
+For those who have applied for a role involving the care of vulnerable adults, the Department of Health (DH) allows applicants who have applied for an enhanced DBS disclosure to start working with vulnerable adults under supervision.
+This is dependent upon the person not appearing on the adult’s barred list – a list of people barred from working with vulnerable adults.
+It is able to check this via an Adult First check, available through TotalCRB Disclosure & Barring Service to care homes, domiciliary care agencies and adult placement schemes.

 Can I re-check my staff and if so how often?